 When it comes to the US sports betting industry, this is starting to become a bandwagon that everybody wants to get on.

-Prior to 2018, Nevada was the only state in the country offering legal betting on sports.
+Prior to 2018, Nevada sportsbooks were the only place in the country offering legal betting.
 Retail sportsbooks located in land-based casinos handled the bulk of the action.

-Once the US Supreme Court gave individual states the right to regulate legal sports betting within their borders, the floodgate was suddenly open.
+Once the US Supreme Court gave individual states the right to regulate betting within their borders, the floodgate was suddenly open.

-With Virginia launching legal online sports betting in late January, there are now 20 states plus the District of Columbia in the US sports betting industry.
+With Virginia online sportsbooks now seeking regulation and target launching date in late January, there are now 20 states plus Washington DC sportsbooks in the betting industry.
 It is safe to say that more than half the 50 states in the US will offer some form of legal sports betting by the end of 2021.

 - Get a William Hill promo code and wager today.